hyosung11/Launch-School/Courses/journal.md

 19:04 It's the end of the weekend and I have done very little studying.
 I need to study for the written assessment.

 19:45 I need to go up for children's bedtime.

+## 20211025 월요일

+08:55 Ugh.
+I feel like I lost my mojo.
+Where did it go?
+I stopped doing my daily scrum questions.

+09:45 Time to go to PT.